Pay wages to your wife/husband etc?

-This article explains whether you could pay wages to your wife/husband/partner/children to save tax.
-Your spouse/civil partner may not have any income at all, and almost certainly your children don’t.
-This means their personal allowance is being wasted every year.
-Even children are entitled to a personal allowance.
+Should you pay wages to your wife/husband/partner/children to save tax?
+Your spouse/civil partner may have no income at all, and almost certainly your children don’t.
+This means they are wasting their tax free personal allowance of about £12,500 every year.
+Even children are entitled to a personal allowance!

-If you pay just 20% income tax and 9% Class 4 National Insurance on your business profits this would save you £2,337 for 2015/16 on each salary.
+If you pay just 20% income tax and 9% Class 4 National Insurance on your business profits this could save you about £2,600 on each salary.
 And how many children do you have to pay wages to?

 - It must be for work actually done.
 Now it’s going to be tough to argue your 2-year-old son is working for you but many spouses/civil partners do work and mature children may also help out.
-May be they do the books, answer the phone, stuff envelopes, etc. Keeping out of your way so you can get on doesn’t count, as valuable as it may be.
+Maybe they do the books, answer the phone, stuff envelopes, etc. Keeping out of your way so you can get on doesn’t count, as valuable as it may be.
 Draw up a list of their responsibilities to help your case.
-At present they do it for free because it’s a family business but they can be paid for it.
-If you make your spouse a director, all the responsibilities imposed by Company Law on taking on this role must be worth something.
+At the moment they might do it for free, maybe because it’s a family business, but they can be paid for it.
+If you make your spouse a director, all the responsibilities imposed by Company Law by taking on this role must be worth something.
 You can also pay a family member a wage where you have property that you rent out and the individual manages the properties.

-- It must be a reasonable wage rate commensurate with what they actually do.
-How much would it cost to get someone in to do that job?
-The national minimum wage level is at least a good place to start but a higher wage can be paid if you can justify it.
+- It must be a reasonable wage rate appropriate with what they actually do.
+How much would you pay someone unrelated to do the job?
+The national minimum wage level is at least a good place to start but pay a higher wage if you can justify it.

-- The amount must actually be paid.
+- You must actually pay the wages.
 It’s no good the accountant just putting it through the accounts at the end of the year.
-Pay it, ideally through the bank rather than cash so that it’s easy to prove it’s been paid and record it in your accounting records.
+Pay it, ideally through the bank rather than cash so that it’s easy to prove it’s been paid.
+Also, don’t forget to record it in your accounting records.

-- Comply with any PAYE procedures as you would do for normal staff, including RTI and Auto Enrolment.
-It may also help keep up their National Insurance contribution record even if they don’t pay any National Insurance on the salary.
+You must comply with any PAYE procedures as you would do for normal staff, including RTI and Auto Enrolment.